Maryahcee/Stats-preview-card-component/README.md

 ## Overview
 This challenge helped me practice more positioning styles for my container.
-Media queries too were a huge part of ensuring that my project can be seen both in mobile and phone.
+Media queries too were a huge part of ensuring that my project can be seen both in mobile and desktop view.
 ### The challenge

 Users should be able to: